I love new year, the first day of the month, birthdays, any solstice or equinox, every morning, and especially Monday mornings.

 I'm Victoria Wallace Schlicht.
-I'm a licensed California Marriage and Family Therapist and a Somatic Experiencing Practitioner (SEP), which is something like a Nervous Systems Whisperer but without the white cowboy hat.
+I'm a California licensed Marriage and Family Therapist and a Somatic Experiencing Practitioner (SEP), which is something like a Nervous Systems Whisperer but without the white cowboy hat.
 I specialize in Anxiety reduction and trauma resolution.
 I have a multi-faceted, normalizing, non-pathologizing approach to the human experience.
 I just don't get the need to label folks as sick or broken.
 Let's face it, nearly everyone you know is either experiencing highly anxious states or has had a brush with anxiety in the past.
 How do I know?
 Well, for one thing we are living in a world that is veering out of control along several fronts.
-If you're not stressed out, you're simply not paying attention or you've mastered this plane of experience.
+If you're not stressed out, you're simply not paying attention or you've mastered this plane of existence.
 We're dealing with higher levels of change at more rapid pace than at any time in our known history.
 We weren't designed for this kind of stress.
 We weren't designed to feel as if we are constantly trying to out run the Sabre-Toothed Tiger at our heels.
 Our over-functioning is running us down.
 We need a different viewpoint.
 New tools.
 Better tools.
 And I have them.
 Or at least a big pile of them.
 And I love to talk about them.
 A lot.
 In fact, you can't shut me up.
 So, I've finally gone and built a bully pulpit of my own.
 We'll be unwinding the mystery of Anxious experience every week Right here.
 Enjoy!
-I'm the author of Thriving in a Chaotic World, a voluminous audio information product for reducing anxious experience and produce a monthly eZine.
+I'm the author of Thriving in a Chaotic World, a voluminous audio information product for reducing anxious experience and irregularly produce an eZine.
 Opt-in here to receive Thriving News

 SUBSCRIBE TO THE BLOG